Facta-Leopard/DirectX11_Practice/README.md

 # General Programming Guidelines
 - **Made by Facta-Leopard**: [https://github.com/Facta-Leopard](https://github.com/Facta-Leopard)

+> All design decisions are made with `low-level hardware optimization` in mind, focusing not only on compiler output but on `how the CPU executes instructions, manages branches, handles caches, and traverses memory`.

+> This mindset is why I chose to begin programming with `C` and `C++`, aiming for full control over execution rather than relying on abstraction.

+> (But, I'm a `APPLE BITCH`, so i wnat to develop with `MetalAPI` via `SWIFT`.

+> It is also the reason I began programming through `GAME DEVELOPMENT`, a field where `logic`, `system architecture`, and `creative expression` come together as one.

 ## 1. Key Considerations

 - Regularly update and validate transformation matrices to avoid discrepancies during gameplay or simulation.